ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v37.md

 ### Updates for Veeam
 {: #relnotes_v37-services-veeam}

-Veeam v9.5 is deprecated.
-You can continue to use Veeam v9.5.
-However, the new version of Veeam, Version 10, is now installed.
+Veeam v9.5u4b has known vulnerabilities and it is no longer installed with new VMware Solutions deployments.
+However, if you installed the service in a previous release, you can continue to use Veeam v9.5u4b.
+{:note}

+The new Veeam Availability Suite v10 known as Veeam v10 is now installed.
 For more information, see [Veeam v10 overview](/docs/vmwaresolutions?topic=vmwaresolutions-veeamvm_overview).
-{:deprecated}

 There are two deployment types for Veeam v10:
 * Windows Server VM on the management cluster
-* Single Public Windows VSI
+* Single public Windows VSI

 The host Windows platform for the Veeam VSI is now Windows Server 2019 Standard Edition (64-bit).

-The way in which a Veeam license is installed and deleted is different starting with Veeam v10.
-The license is not deleted when you delete Veeam 10.
-You must delete the license or you will continue to be charged.
-For more information about licenses, see [Managing Veeam](/docs/vmwaresolutions?topic=vmwaresolutions-managingveeam).
+The process of installing and deleting Veeam licenses is different starting with Veeam v10, in that the license is not deleted when you delete Veeam 10.
+To avoid being charged, you must delete the license yourself.
+For more information, see [Managing Veeam](/docs/vmwaresolutions?topic=vmwaresolutions-managingveeam).

-The documentation provides information about both Veeam v9.5u4b and Veeam v10.

 ## Updates to REST APIs
 {: #relnotes_v37-api}

 * Application programming interfaces (APIs) are now available for the following services: Caveonix RiskForesight, HyTrust DataControl (HTDC), and Veeam.
-* Various updates are made for the [VMware Solutions API](https://cloud.ibm.com/apidocs/vmware-solutions) and the [VMware Solutions Shared API](https://cloud.ibm.com/apidocs/vmware-solutions-shared).
+* Various updates are made to the [VMware Solutions API](https://cloud.ibm.com/apidocs/vmware-solutions) and the [VMware Solutions Shared API](https://cloud.ibm.com/apidocs/vmware-solutions-shared).

 ## New and updated documentation
 {: #relnotes_v37-updated-doc}